-Using infrared thermal scanners, an international team of investigators has identified major anomalies at several of Egypt's most famous pyramids, including a particularly "impressive" heat spot on the Great Pyramid of Giza (aka the Pyramid of Khufu).
+Using infrared thermal scanning and other techniques, an international team of investigators first identified major anomalies in late 2015 at several of Egypt's most famous pyramids, including the Great Pyramid of Giza (aka the Pyramid of Khufu).

 Launched on Oct.
-25, the #ScanPyramids project focuses on Khufu, Khafre, the Bent and the Red pyramids.
-It combines several non-invasive and non-destructive scanning techniques "to detect the presence of any unknown internal structures and cavities in ancient monuments," according to a press release issued by Egypt's Ministry of Antiquities and the Heritage Innovation Preservation (HIP) Institute.
+25, 2015, the #ScanPyramids project focuses on Khufu, Khafre, the Bent and the Red pyramids.
+The project combines several non-invasive and non-destructive scanning techniques "to detect the presence of any unknown internal structures and cavities in ancient monuments," according to a press release issued by Egypt's Ministry of Antiquities and the Heritage Innovation Preservation (HIP) Institute at the time.

-"At the end of the first mission of #ScanPyramids, the teams ... have concluded the existence of several thermal anomalies that were observed on all monuments during the heating up or the cooling down phases," the Ministry of Antiquities says in a statement.
-"Among the various identified thermal anomalies, the team observed a particularly impressive one located on the eastern side of the Khufu Pyramid at ground level.
-It is interesting to observe that while sometimes temperature differences of 0.1 to 0.5 degrees are detected between two adjacent stones from limestone of different qualities, the #ScanPyramids infrared team has detected in this zone an area of few blocks having up to 6 degrees gap with neighboring blocks!"
+"At the end of the first mission of #ScanPyramids, the teams ... have concluded the existence of several thermal anomalies that were observed on all monuments during the heating up or the cooling down phases," the Ministry of Antiquities says in a statement in late 2015

-No one is sure yet what the anomalies mean — they may hint at gaps or fissures in the walls, or possibly hidden passageways or chambers.
-(But, despite the claims of U.S. Republican presidential candidate Ben Carson, they're not seen as evidence of the pyramids having been used to store grain.)
+No one is sure yet what any of the anomalies mean — they may hint at gaps or fissures in the walls, carefully planned spaces or hidden passageways or chambers.

 This teaser video, released by the Egyptian Ministry of Antiquities and the Paris-based HIP Institute, offers more detail about the project:

-"In the longer term, given the archaeological wealth of Egypt, we imagine applying these techniques to other monuments," Cairo University professor and project coordinator Hany Helal says in a statement.
+"In the longer term, given the archaeological wealth of Egypt, we imagine applying these techniques to other monuments," Cairo University professor and project coordinator Hany Helal said in a statement back in 2015.
 "Either to restore or to discover them.
 If these technologies are effective, they can even be implemented in other countries."